caromccue/CellML/README.md

 ### Quickstart

-A time series of images of an emulsion of protein-laden droplets must be stored in a directory prior to usage of CrystalML The application can then be used to process the images as follows:
+A time series of images of cells on surfaces must be stored in a directory prior to usage of CellML The application can then be used to process the images as follows:
 ```
-crystalml process --save-plot path/to/directory
+cellml process --save-plot path/to/directory
 ```

-### `crystalml process` command
+### `cellml process` command

-The `process` command takes a directory of images, segments the droplets in each image and determines how many droplets are present and how many of these contain crystals.
+The `process` command takes a directory of images, segments the cells in each image and determines how many cells are adherent or detached from the surface.
-The program saves a `.csv` file at the root of that directory with the name of each image, the time it was taken (from EXIF data) and the number of droplets (total, clear and containing crystals).
+The program saves a `.csv` file at the root of that directory with the name of each image, the time it was taken (from EXIF data) and the number of cells (total, adherent and detached).

 #### Arguments

 - `-c`, `--check-segmentation` displays the result of segmenting an image (selected at approximately 80% of the time series) to verify that the segmentation algorithm works well before processing.
-- `-o`, `--save-overlay` resaves all images in the directory with an overlay showing detected droplets in red (no crystal) or green (crystal detected) for process control.
+- `-o`, `--save-overlay` resaves all images in the directory with an overlay showing detected cells in red (adherent) or green (detached) for process control.
-- `-p`, `--save-plot` generates and saves plots of crystal contents over time
+- `-p`, `--save-plot` generates and saves plots of cell detachment over time
 - `-v`, `--verbose` increases the verbosity level

-### `crystalml segment` command
+### `cellml segment` command

-The `segment` command runs the segmentation algorithm on an image or a directory of images and saves the segmented droplet images to disk.
+The `segment` command runs the segmentation algorithm on an image or a directory of images and saves the segmented cell images to disk.

 #### Arguments

-- `-o`, `--save-overlay` resaves all images in the directory with an overlay showing detected droplets
+- `-o`, `--save-overlay` resaves all images in the directory with an overlay showing detected cells
 - `-v`, `--verbose` increases the verbosity level
+- `-p`, `--postsize` selects the size of microposts on the surfaces in the images to set the segmentation parameters accordingly

-### `crystalml train` command
+### `cellml train` command

-The `train` command is used to train the machine learning models used to label the segmented droplets as containing crystals or not.
-A directory of training data is expected containing subdirectories named `Crystal` and `Clear` containing grayscale images of segmented droplets (use the `segment` command to generate the images).
+The `train` command is used to train the machine learning models used to label the segmented cells as adherent or not.
+A directory of training data is expected containing subdirectories named `Detached` and `Adherent` containing grayscale images of segmented cells (use the `segment` command to generate the images).

 #### Arguments